klstein7/nextjs-wordle-dev-day/docs/04-keyboard.md

 # 04: Keyboard Implementation

 Welcome to the fourth section of our tutorial!
-In this part, you'll enhance your Wordle clone by adding an on-screen keyboard.
+In this section, you'll enhance your Wordle clone by adding an **on-screen keyboard**.
 This keyboard will improve the user experience by providing an alternative input method and visual feedback, similar to how you might enhance an Angular application with additional UI components.

-## Exercise Objectives

-- **Install** the required dependencies for the keyboard component.
-- **Create** the `GuessKeyboard` component.
-- **Implement** a context for managing the guess state.
-- **Create** a `GuessProvider` to supply the context to components.
-- **Develop** a custom `useGuess` hook for easy access to the guess state.
-- **Update** the game page to include the keyboard and provider.
-- **Adjust** the `GameBoard` and `GuessInput` components to use the new context.
-- **Verify** the functionality by running the application.

----

 ## Prerequisites